suxuekun/libpyiotcloud/README.md

 Below are the features of this IoT platform:

     1. Microservices architecture
-       A. Backend designed using microservices architecture leveraging on containers and message brokers
+       A. Backend designed using modern microservices architecture leveraging on containers and message brokers
        B. Docker-compose files to build and run Docker containers
        C. Kubernetes file to orchestrate clusterization of Docker containers (tested on Minikube and AWS EKS)
        D. Jenkins CI/CD pipelines to automate build and deployment from Github to AWS EC2